HUMORCHAIN: Theory-Guided Multi-Stage Reasoning for Interpretable Multimodal Humor Generation: HUMORCHAIN Framework

 \subsection{Humor Discriminator: Dataset and Training}

-To address the challenge of aligning generated humorous captions with human preferences, we developed a lightweight humor discriminator based on Qwen3-VL-4B-Instruct~\cite{yang2025qwen3}, fine-tuned via LoRA using a small, high-quality, human-labeled dataset.
+To align generated humorous captions with human preferences, we developed a lightweight humor discriminator based on Qwen3-VL-4B-Instruct~\cite{yang2025qwen3}, fine-tuned via LoRA using a small, high-quality, human-labeled dataset.
 The discriminator performs binary classification on image--caption pairs (``humorous'' vs. ``non-humorous'').
 If a caption is classified as non-humorous, the system automatically triggers a rewriting mechanism to improve alignment with desirable humor traits.